1. Raise Hands: Who Else Has Days Like This?

 I moaned and pulled the covers back over my head.
 Must.
 Sleep.
 Ten more minutes.
 I lightly dozed.
 Suddenly I thought it was way too bright to be early morning!
 Had I overslept?
 I waved my arm out for the clock.
 Funny, where'd it go?
 And I don't remember it being so bright in my room.
 The window should be over THERE.
 The light shouldn't be… a redness blazes through my closed eyelids… shouldn't be right above me.
 Weird.
 Something else was strange.
 I opened my eyes, instantly regretting from the pain the sudden entry of light brought.
 THESE aren't my blankets.
 The bed is… lumpy.
 I looked at the corner I had snuggled on.
 It was green, tight fabric… my sweater.
 I still could not see properly.
 Some things were so blurry and others so… crisp… it was almost like I could see new color, new texture.
 Then I inhaled.
 It almost knocked me backwards.
 My mind was filled with images of fleeting birds, insects, a fox, almost as though my nose had brought them to me.
 And dirt, dirt, dirt!
 My sweater was covered in nasty dirt!
 Why is my sweater in the dirt?
 Wait.
 I look down.

 Suddenly I smelled – yes – smelled the fox.
 Not that I ever before knew what a fox SHOULD smell like… Time to go!
-I rummaged through my clothes and found my watch, my Scapular medal and wrapped both around my tail.
+I rummaged through my clothes and found my watch and wrapped it around my tail.
 My glasses would not fit, so there I left them.
 That parting was painful.

 I reached my paw idly into the mud.
 To my horror I found a struggling crayfish and ate it.

 Again I looked into to the water.
-I admit, the fur was quite flattering, but when I bent to examine it better, my image rippled into chaotic nothing.
+I admit, the fur was quite flattering and red as my human hair had been, but when I bent to examine it better, my image rippled into chaotic nothing.
 What gives?
 Suddenly I heard a rumble like an approaching train.
 The river began to recede.
 Then I felt the ground shake and smelt the approach of tired, sweating… horses.
 I stood on my back legs and looked over the weeds.

 And I thought things couldn't get weirder.